jeremyl-972/picture-this/README.md

 Waiting view

 The first player starts the game by choosing between 3 given words, words vocabulary is provided below (easy, medium, hard), then he will try to draw the word’s meaning.
-When clicking send, the second player will see the drawing and will try to guess the word.
+While cdrawing, the second player will see the drawing and will try to guess the word.
 Once succeeded, he will get to pick a new word, draw it, and so on.
 Rules: The first player who starts the game will have to wait for the second player to join (refresh at both tabs for starting a new game).
 Players can guess as many times they want.
 When guessing right, the game session will earn points:
 Easy word - 1 point, Medium word - 3 points, Hard word - 5 points